 I love sharing this story with people I meet as it is a good reminder for us to be grateful for what we have.
 And when times are tough, we should focus on those who mean the most to us.”

 It is not how much we have, but how much we enjoy, that makes happiness.

 What strikes me most is how the people coming out of the 7-star hotel did not look happy.
 They were wearing expensive clothes and using the latest gadgets, yet there was no joy.
 They were stressed and run down because they were so busy trying to hang onto those things.
 And to get more.
 They were caught in the health trap of success.

 I think Brendan was fortunate to be one of the few able to pull himself away from the stress of business long enough to watch that beautiful picture unfold – a picture of two parents absolutely adoring their child.
 Parents who had nothing and yet everything.

 That lightbulb moment means Brendan appreciates, even more, how truly vital real human connection is – without the trappings of success.
 Without the distractions.

 It will be a fallback place when work pressures threaten to put things out of perspective.

-The key to avoiding the health trap of success is to be mindfully grateful of what you have and where you are right this minute.
+The key to avoiding the health trap of success is to be mindfully grateful for what you have and where you are right this minute.